TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Overview

 \textit{\textbf{Executor.}} The \textit{Executor} executes each operator node in the graph by topological order.
-For each node, it checks whether all of the input tensors are in the GPU memory before the computation, since the inaccuracy of the estimated \textit{Tensor Access Sequence} may lead to delays in swapping.
-If that happens, the \textit{Executor} will pause the computation, and swap the tensors into the GPU memory.
+For each node, it checks whether all input tensors are in the GPU memory before the computation since the inaccuracy of the estimated \textit{Tensor Access Sequence} may lead to delays in swapping.
+If that happens, the \textit{Executor} will pause the computation and swap the tensors into the GPU memory.
 When the computation is finished, certain tensors will be released if the \textit{Memory Scheduler} has set the operator as the release trigger for these tensors.
-Before releasing, the \textit{Executor} checks the \textit{Swap Scheduler} and the \textit{Swap Executor}.
-If some \textit{Swap-Out Events} have not been executed yet, the release process and the computation process will be blocked.
+Before releasing, the \textit{Executor} checks the \textit{Swap Executor}.
+The release and computation processes will be blocked if some \textit{Swap-Out Events} have not been executed.
 By such a synchronous method, the execution order of swapping, releasing, and computation can be kept.
-Otherwise, if a given tensor's \textit{Swap-Out Event} is executed later than its releasing, then the data of the tensor will be lost and would cause exceptions.
+Otherwise, if a given tensor's \textit{Swap-Out Event} is executed later than its release, then the data of the tensor will be lost and would cause exceptions.

-The \textit{Executor} also tracks every operator's time cost periodically and sends the information to the \textit{Memory Scheduler} through the \textit{Global Controller} for updating the scheduling plan.
+The \textit{Executor} also tracks every operator's latency periodically and sends the information to the \textit{Memory Scheduler} through the \textit{Global Controller} for updating the scheduling plan.
 The \textit{Executor} will check whether the scheduling plan has been updated each time before a new round of calculation.
-During the execution of the compute graph, if the scheduling plan requires the current tensor access to trigger some \textit{Swap Events}, the \textit{Executor} will send the \textit{Swap Event} to the \textit{Swap Scheduler} waiting for execution.
-At the end of an iteration, the executor will be paused to wait for the execution of the unfinished swap events of this iteration.
+During the execution of the compute graph, if the scheduling plan requires the current tensor access to trigger some \textit{Swap Events}, the \textit{Executor} will send the \textit{Swap Event} to the Execution Queue of the \textit{Swap Executor} waiting for execution.
+At the end of an iteration, the Executor pauses to wait for the unfinished swap events of this iteration.